 What is Custom software development?

-The traditional product, aka off-the-shelf software, consists of a packaged application that can be used by a large number of users with varying needs.
+The traditional product, aka off-the-shelf software, consists of a packaged application that a large number of users with varying needs can use.
 For example, the Microsoft Word application is built for the mass public as it can serve the diverse needs of its users.
 This also means it does not cater to a specific group/ need as custom software would.

 The pros of custom software development